PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-ruleset.xml.md

  <!--
     You can hard-code ignore patterns for specific sniffs, a feature not available on the command line.
-Please note that all sniff-specific ignore patterns are checked using absolute paths.
+Please note that all sniff-specific ignore patterns are checked using absolute paths and excluding only works for entire sniffs and not individual sniff messages.

     The code here will hide all messages from the Squiz DoubleQuoteUsage sniff for files that match either of the two exclude patterns.